NKstats/TSRDs/Readme.md

     1. Download the public use files data for the years 2013 to 2022.
 Create a folder named ``Raw_Data`` within the ``data`` directory, and save the downloaded files in the ``./data/Raw_Data/`` path without altering their original filenames.

-    2. Once the data files have been downloaded, uncomment the codes below and execute the main.R script to preprocess the data.
+    2. Once the data files have been downloaded, uncomment the codes below in the main.R script and execute.
+Make sure to comment ``data <- read.csv("./data/Cleaned_Data/mhcld_clean.csv")`` out if you decide to do the preprocessing from scratch.

         ```r
         # Define file paths for the raw data files